What is a credit score & how does it affect a car finance application?

 Your credit score usually updates every month, so it’s worth keeping an eye on it.

-Your credit score is important if you’re looking to make a purchase on finance.
+Your credit score is important if you’re looking to purchase on finance.
 It can be anything, from a mortgage to a new internet provider or a new car.
+Your credit score will help determine the outcome of your application.

 Lenders will often use your credit score to decide if you’re creditworthy.
 If they think you are, you’ll be accepted.
 If not, they’ll decline your application.

 That’s not the only reason why your credit score is important though.
-It also helps decide:
+It’ll affect various parts of your application outcome, such as:

 When looking to buy a new car, it can be tempting to apply for several lines of credit at once to try and get the best deal.